Linda Bartolone

 Appointments

-I am available for sessions from Wednesday to Friday.
-If your week is busy, after-hours and Saturday appointments are available on request.
-I will do my best to accommodate where possible.
+I offer sessions Wednesday to Friday, with limited after-hours and Saturday appointments available by request.
+If your schedule is full, I’ll do my best to accommodate where possible.

 Fees & Insurance